-In the UK, the Effective Pre-School, Primary and Secondary Education Project study found that children who attended centre-based care before the age of three years (and in some cases before the age of two) had better cognitive and language skills at age three and just prior to school entry (Sammons et al., 2002; Sylva, Melhuish, Sammons, Siraj-Blatchford, and Taggart, 2010).
-The English FCCC study found that more hours of group care up to 18 months related to higher cognitive scores at 18 months, with a marginal effect on language development (Sylva, Stein, Leach, Barnes and Malmberg, 2011b).
+In the UK, the Effective Pre-School, Primary and Secondary Education Project (EPPSE) study found that children who attended centre-based care before the age of three years (and in some cases before the age of two) had better cognitive and language skills at age three and just prior to school entry (Sammons et al., 2002; Sylva, Melhuish, Sammons, Siraj-Blatchford, & Taggart, 2010).
+The English FCCC study found that more hours of group care up to 18 months related to higher cognitive scores at 18 months, with a marginal effect on language development (Sylva, Stein, Leach, Barnes, & Malmberg, 2011).

-In Sweden researchers found that longer duration of ECEC attendance before the age of four related to enhanced cognitive and language development.
-Advantages persisted into later childhood (Broberg, Hwang, Lamb, and Bookstein, 1990; Broberg, Wessels, Lamb, and Hwang, 1997), but could not be found any more in adolescence or adulthood (Hwang, 2006).
+In Sweden, researchers found that longer duration of ECEC attendance before the age of four was related to enhanced cognitive and language development.
+Advantages persisted into later childhood (Broberg, Hwang, Lamb, & Bookstein, 1990; Broberg, Wessels, Lamb, & Hwang, 1997), but could not be found any more in adolescence or adulthood (Hwang, 2006).
+In Norway, Dearing, Zachrisson, Mykletun, and Toppelberg (submitted) found that ECEC at age one-and-a-half had positive effects on early language, in particular for children from lower and middle-income families, providing causal estimates of the effects of ECEC.

 In Germany, a national ECEC study did not show differences between those children with and without ECEC experience in terms of their linguistic and cognitive skills.
-However, at two time points (age two and a half and age four) the study found evidence that an earlier starting age related to better language skills (Tietze et al., 2012).
-Also it was reported that attendance in ECEC before the age of three increased the likelihood of attending a more academically focussed secondary school system, offering final pre-university exams, from 36 per cent to 50 per cent (Fritschi and Oesch, 2008).
-Again in Germany, Lalive (2010) found that ECEC attendance in the first years increased language skills among two-three year old children, and school grades in middle childhood.
-In Italy, the availability of additional child care slots for the zero-two age group was shown to be effective in raising children's language scores, but not for their maths skills (Brilli, 2012).
+However, at two time points (age two-and-a-half and age four) the study found evidence that an earlier starting age related to better language skills (Tietze et al., 2013).
+Also it was reported that attendance in ECEC before the age of three increased the likelihood of attending a more academically focussed secondary school system, offering final pre-university exams, from 36 per cent to 50 per cent (Fritschi & Oesch, 2008).
+Again in Germany, Lalive (2010) found that ECEC attendance in the first years increased language skills among two to three year-old children, and school grades in middle childhood.
+In Italy, the availability of additional childcare slots for the zero to two age group was shown to be effective in raising children's language scores, but not for their maths skills (Brilli, 2012; Brilli, Del Boca, & Pronzato, 2014).